 AI Workshop

-The AI Workshop is StudioBrain’s hub for AI-powered content generation.
-It supports multiple AI providers, collaborative multi-provider generation, deep analysis, context-aware prompting, and smart content merging — all informed by your project’s templates and rules.
+The AI Workshop is City of Brains Studio’s hub for AI-powered content generation.
+It supports multiple AI providers, collaborative multi-provider generation, deep analysis, context-aware prompting, and smart content merging.

 Access the AI Workshop from the sidebar by clicking AI Workshop.